Mad Max: Fury Road: Home media

 Miller said the Blu-ray Disc release of the film would include black-and-white and silent versions of the film, with the latter accompanied by the musical score, and described the black-and-white cut as the best version.
 However, when details for the initial UK and US releases of the Blu-ray were announced, the alternate cuts were missing.
 The film was released on both 3D and standard Blu-ray as well as DVD in the UK on 5 October 2015.
 In the US, it was released digitally on 11 August 2015, and physically on 1 September.
 In addition to the stand-alone release, a box set containing all four Mad Max films and a documentary about the series titled The Madness of Max was released the same day.

 Producer Doug Mitchell confirmed in December 2015 that the black-and-white version of the film existed and could potentially see a future theatrical release.
 In January 2016, Miller announced that the black-and-white version would appear on a later DVD release, and it debuted as part of the Mad Max: High Octane anthology released in October 2016, with the black-and-white version of Fury Road called the Black & Chrome Edition.
 The Black & Chrome Edition was made without the involvement of cinematographer John Seale, but Seale said the idea was "beautifully dramatic" and he thought "the new version will emphasise" the actors' performances.

 Home media editions of Mad Max: Fury Road were among the top-selling video titles in the US in 2015 and 2016.
-As of 2024, over three million copies have been sold, for a total revenue of $55.8 million.
+As of 2024, over three million copies have been sold, for a total revenue of $56.9 million.

 Reception

 Box office

-Mad Max: Fury Road grossed $154.1 million in the United States and Canada, and $261.1 million in other countries, for a worldwide total of $415.2 million against a production budget of $154.6–185.1 million.
-While the film made a profit, it did not quite meet its expectations.
-The Hollywood Reporter calculated that the loss incurred by the film was around $20–40 million.
+Mad Max: Fury Road grossed $154.3 million in the United States and Canada, and $226.1 million in other countries, for a worldwide total of $380.4 million against a production budget of $154.6–185.1 million.
+It was the 21st-highest-grossing film of 2015.
+Although the film made a gross profit, The Hollywood Reporter calculated that the net loss incurred by the film was around $20–40 million.

 In the United States and Canada, the film was released in 3,702 theatres the same weekend as Pitch Perfect 2.
 It earned $16.77 million its opening day, which included $3.7 million from Thursday night screenings at 3,000 theatres.
 The film grossed $45.4 million its opening weekend, finishing in second at the box office behind Pitch Perfect 2 ($69.2 million).